Srinivas Kumar Sinha: Military career

-On 1 August 1978, Sinha was promoted to lieutenant-general.
+On 1 August 1978, Sinha was promoted to lieutenant-general and appointed Adjutant General at Army HQs.
+He will always be remembered in the annals of the Indian Army for the projects and reforms instituted during his tenure as AG.
+He later commanded the Kharga Corps, the strike corps of the Indian Army, from 1980 to 1981.
+He was promoted as the Western Army Commander in June 1981, before being brought to Delhi in December 1982 as Vice Chief of Army Staff, to basically understudy the Chief.
+He was expected to succeed Gen Krishna Rao.
 In July 1983, Eastern Army Commander A S Vaidya was appointed the Chief of Army Staff, despite Sinha's seniority.
 Following this, Sinha sought premature retirement from the Army in 1983.

 Vaidya was in charge when Operation Blue Star (the June 1984 storming of the Golden Temple) took place.
-Sinha remained in national focus after quitting the Army through his lectures on academic subjects in universities and articles in national newspapers.
+Sinha, who was fondly referred to as one of the best Chiefs the Indian Army never had, remained in national focus after quitting the Army through his lectures on academic subjects in universities and articles in national newspapers.

 Later career

 Ambassador to Nepal

 In 1990, Sinha was appointed India's ambassador to Nepal when autocratic rule prevailed in that country and bilateral relations with India had hit their lowest in the wake of the trade and transit impasse of 1989.
 During his tenure in Nepal, India-Nepal relations improved.
 The Prime Minister of India stated that Sinha had played a major role in this development.
 The Prime Minister of Nepal wrote, "General Sinha was as much India's Ambassador to Nepal as Nepal's Ambassador to India".